 The day is almost here.
 I’ll be stepping onto the platform to squat some things, push some things, and pull some things.
-Hopefully.
-If all goes well.
+Hopefully, if all goes well.
 I didn’t think I’d be lifting in competition so soon, but I’m glad I signed up.
 If you’re not moving forward, you’re moving backward…or something like that.
 Anyway, I’d thought I’d share a little about my prep, or lack thereof, to help anyone who may be thinking of competing to take the leap.
-You’ll probably say to yourself, “If this guy can do it…” Either way, I’m pumped.
+You’ll probably say to yourself, “If this guy can do it…” and I will take no offence, as long as you stop waiting for the perfect moment and go for it.
+I’m pumped.
 Let’s do this.

 This is one area where I feel on point.
-Mostly because I have an awesome coach, who has been designing my workouts and getting me amped up.
+This is mostly because I have an awesome coach, who has been designing my workouts and getting me amped up.
 I don’t care how smart you are, even the best have a coach in their corner.
 Invest.

-I’ve been consistently hitting PRs, which is cool.
+I’ve been consistently hitting PRs, which makes me happy.
 I’m sitting at 305, 225, 405 lbs for my squat, bench, deadlift, respectively, at 74 kg (~165 lbs) bodyweight.
 I definitely feel like I’ll be able to crush those on Saturday.
-Or, at the very least, marginally improve.
+Or, at the very least, marginally improve upon them.
 Regardless, it’s my first meet so everything is going to be a PR.
 It’s all about how you frame it!

 I’m a smaller dude.
 Always have been.
 I think I started lifting weights when I was in middle school because I was tired of being so damn tiny relative to my classmates.
-Oh, the problems of blooming late, but enough about my adolescent woes.
 The point is that although this may be my favourite part of powerlifting prep, it is also the hardest.
 I can’t gain wait to save my life.
 I naturally hover around 74 kg, which is not a bad weight to be at, but I find it very difficult to hit calorie levels that would result in muscle gain.

 Since I signed up rather late, I haven’t sweated too much about the diet.
 I’ve tried to stick to three main rules: